Learning hebrew with dyslexia: tips and strategies

 A supportive classroom fosters confidence among dyslexic students.
 Creating spaces where they feel comfortable asking questions and making mistakes is vital.

-See also is learning hebrew hard? tips to make it easier
+See also Reddit users share their experiences: is learning hebrew hard?

 Tips for a supportive classroom include: